-The ACM SIGPLAN style was commissioned by the SIGPLAN Executive Committee and implemented by Paul C. Anagnostopoulos, with the assistance of an advisory board consisting of Andrew Appel, Olivier Danvy, Benjamin Pierce, Simon Peyton Jones, Michael Sperber, and Philip Wadler.
-Please address questions and problems to Paul C. Anagnostopoulos, Windfall Software, sigplan-style [atsign] acm.org
+The ACM SIGPLAN style was commissioned by the SIGPLAN Executive Committee and implemented by Paul C. Anagnostopoulos (Windfall Software), with the assistance of an advisory board consisting of Andrew Appel, Olivier Danvy, Benjamin Pierce, Simon Peyton Jones, Michael Sperber, and Philip Wadler.
+The current advisory board consists of Matthew Fluet, Andrew Myers, Norman Ramsey, and Chung-chien Shan.
+Please address questions and problems to the SIGPLAN Information Director, infodir_sigplan@acm.org.